 Bullying stories: My experience of bullying

 Bullying should never be tolerated.
 Unfortunately, for Kate, it took a long time for action to be taken to stop the severe bullying she endured throughout her time at school.
-She has been kind enough to share her story with us today.
-Read on as Kate details her bullying stories.
+She has been kind enough to share her bullying stories with us today.

 T/W: Discussion of self-harm and physical violence